LA Kings’ Dustin Penner: The Irony Of It All

 Those are some rather lousy numbers in 19 regular season games with the Kings, to say the least, especially for a player who ended up scoring 23 goals and contributing 18 assists for 39 points in 81 regular season games last season (with the Edmonton Oilers and the Kings).

 Penner was noticeable during last season’s playoffs for all the wrong reasons.
-In fact, following the Kings’ embarrassing come-from-way, way-ahead overtime loss to the San Jose Sharks on April 19, 2011, fans were so incensed by Penner’s poor play, it seemed that they all wanted to vent their frustrations.
+In fact, following the Kings’ embarrassing come-from-way, way-ahead overtime loss to the San Jose Sharks on April 19, 2011, fans were so incensed by Penner’s poor play, it seemed that they all wanted to do was vent their frustrations.

 I wrote the following after the game: